-Joseph Piotroski is a Professor of Accounting at Stanford University’s Graduate School of Business, and a Senior Fellow at the Asian Bureau of Finance and Economic Research (ABFER).
-Professor Piotroski was also the inaugural Center for Global Business and the Economy Research Fellow at the GSB.
-Prior to joining the faculty at Stanford in 2007, Professor Piotroski was an Associate Professor of Accounting at the University of Chicago’s Graduate School of Business (1999-2007).
+Professor Piotroski is the Robert K. Jaedicke Professor of Accounting at Stanford University’s Graduate School of Business, and a Senior Fellow at the Asian Bureau of Finance and Economic Research (ABFER).
+Before joining the faculty at Stanford in 2007, Professor Piotroski was an Associate Professor of Accounting at the University of Chicago Graduate School of Business (1999-2007).

-Professor Piotroski has published research papers in numerous scholarly journals, including The Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Journal of Accounting Research, Journal of Accounting and Economics, The Accounting Review, and Management Science.
-His research on value investing has been widely cited in the popular press, including Forbes, Fortune, Business Week, Smart Money Magazine, Investors Business Daily, and Business Today (India), and highlighted on numerous investment-related websites.
-He currently serves on the Editorial Advisory Boards of the Journal of Accounting Research, Review of Accounting Studies, The Accounting Review, and Journal of Business, Finance and Accounting.
+Professor Piotroski’s research has been published in scholarly journals in the areas of accounting, finance, and economics; these include The Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Journal of Accounting Research, Journal of Accounting and Economics, The Accounting Review, Management Science, Review of Accounting Studies, and Journal of Law and Economics.
+His research on value investing has been widely cited in the popular press, used in practice, and highlighted on numerous investment-related websites.
+He currently serves on the Editorial Advisory Boards of the Review of Accounting Studies, and Journal of Business, Finance and Accounting.

-Professor Piotroski received his PhD from the University of Michigan in 1999.
-He earned his MBA from Indiana University, BS from the University of Illinois, and worked as a tax consultant for Coopers and Lybrand in Chicago.
+Professor Piotroski earned his PhD from the University of Michigan in 1999, an MBA from Indiana University in 1994, a BS in Accounting from the University of Illinois in 1989, and worked as a tax consultant for Coopers and Lybrand in Chicago from 1989 to 1992.